 Common data types

 Data types tell the computer what kind of value a variable holds.
-Here are some basic types.
+Python’s four main basic data types are:

 1. Integer (int)